Learn About Medicaid in Oregon

 GET MORE INFORMATION WITH OUR GUIDE

 Getting Medicaid benefits in Oregon begins with submitting an application form to the Health Authority.
 State agents will review the form for up-to-date and accurate information, taking the time to verify such requirements as income levels, age and health status.
 The information for Medicaid applications will determine whether or not potential beneficiaries meet the eligibility requirements.
 Those who qualify for Medicaid can obtain a broad range of services such as doctor visits, prescriptions and more.
-To learn more about Medicaid services and costs, you can download our complimentary Medicaid guide.
+To learn more about Medicaid services, download our free guide.

 Finding information about Medicaid in Oregon before applying can help candidates to improve their chances of acceptance into the program.
 Potential beneficiaries seeking Medicaid coverage will want to be aware of the latest rules and regulations to improve the likelihood of qualifying.
 For instance, the Affordable Care Act included new coverage standards that states had the option to adopt.
 A shift in the Medicaid guidelines may open the door to applicants who previously may not have qualified for benefits.
 Changes to Medicaid eligibility information may further affect a beneficiary even after receiving aid.
 When personal details change, recipients of Medicaid in OR need to supply the new information to officials so that they may update their records.
 To learn more about all aspects of the Oregon Medicaid program, review the following topics.